JessicaGarson/Introduction-to-OpenTelemetry-with-Flask/README.md

 # Introduction to OpenTelemetry with Flask
 OpenTelemetry (OTel) is an open-source, vendor-neutral observability framework designed to work with any backend system.
 It provides standardized APIs, libraries, and tools to collect telemetry data, such as metrics, logs, and traces.
-This repository contains the code and resources accompanying a talk given at FlaskCon 2024.

 ## Slides
+You can find slides to accompany this talk in the folder of this repository entitled [slides](https://github.com/JessicaGarson/Introduction-to-OpenTelemetry-with-Flask/tree/main/slides).

 ## Code

 ## Resources
 - [OpenTelemetry docs](https://opentelemetry.io/)